 This is the largest and best equipped clinic in Varadero for tourists.
-Services include: Emergencies, medical or dental consultations (10 to 30 CUC), hotel calls (50 to 75 CUC), ambulance, medical imaging (X-rays, ultrasounds), laboratory, physiotherapy, dental clinic, good pharmacy on-site.
+Services include: Emergencies, medical or dental consultations (10 to 30 USD), hotel calls (50 to 75 USD), ambulance, medical imaging (X-rays, ultrasounds), laboratory, physiotherapy, dental clinic, good pharmacy on-site.

 Centro Estomatologico (Dental Center)